dreais/wFita/README.md

 [Colors converted table for PDCurses](https://stackoverflow.com/questions/47686906/ncurses-init-color-has-no-effect)

 I used the keys to keep a track as of what color the program uses.

+## A word regarding the issue
+I'm _tagging_ the issue with many labels.
+The most important to keep track of are the -priority- labels.

+Priority goes from 1 to 3, 1 being the most important and 3 the less important.
+When adding a **x** priority, it's expected to have the **x-1** until x = 3

+Ex.:
+setting priority-l-1 should go with -l-2 and -l-3 as well.
+-l-2 should ONLY go with -l-3.

+Putting the non-priority with a priority level means that this is unlikely an issue I'll be working on in the near future, but will be later.

+Planned means that the issue is planned, but not being the priority, will be worked on when I feel like it.
+These are usually not big issues or problematics, so don't mind it.